Active Tuning: Conclusion

 \section{Conclusion}

-In this work we augmented traditional RNN-based inference with Active Tuning, which decouples the internal dynamics of an RNN from the data stream.
-Instead of relying on the input signal to set the internal network states, Active Tuning uses the dynamic loss signal, which is projected onto the internal states, effectively tuning them.
-As a result, we have shown that RNNs driven with Active Tuning can reliably denoise various types of time series dynamics, mostly yielding higher accuracies than specifically trained denoising expert RNNs.
-In all cases, the augmentation with Active Tuning has beaten the standard RNN with teacher forcing.
+In this work we augmented RNN architectures with Active Tuning, which decouples the internal dynamics of an RNN from the data stream.
+Instead of relying on the input signal to set the internal network states, Active Tuning retrospectively projects the dynamic loss signal onto its internal latent states, effectively tuning them.
+We have shown that RNNs driven with Active Tuning can reliably denoise various types of time series dynamics, mostly yielding higher accuracy than specifically trained denoising expert RNNs.
+In all cases, however, the augmentation with Active Tuning has beaten the reference RNN with teacher forcing.
+Moreover, we have shown that Active Tuning increases the tolerance against missing data by a large extent allowing the models to generate accurate prediction even if more than 50\,\% of the input are missing.
+Comparisons with TCN have shown that Active Tuning yields superior performance.
+In the wave experiments, TCNs are consistently outperformed by the similarly trained recurrent graph neural network DISTANA \citep{karlbauer2020inferring}.
+When adding Active Tuning, even the noise uniformed DISTANA version outperformed the best TCN networks.
+Note that even though we used Active Tuning exclusively for RNNs in this paper, it is in general not restricted to such models.
+We are particularly interested in adapting the principle to other sequence learning models such as TCNs.

-Nonetheless, Active Tuning can in principle be mixed with traditional teacher forcing.
-We will investigate potential synergies in the future, especially switching teacher forcing on and off in an adaptive manner depending on the current signal conditions.
+While the presented results are all very encouraging, it should be noted that in our experience Active Tuning is slightly slower to tune the network into a clean signal.
+Seeing that Active Tuning can in principle be mixed with traditional teacher forcing, we are currently exploring switching teacher forcing on and off in an adaptive manner depending on the present signal conditions.

-While we used a tuning length of up to 16 time steps with partially up to 30 tuning cycles, additional future research will aim at reducing these requirements.
-Ideally, Active Tuning will work reliably with a single update cycle over a tuning length of a single time step, which would allow to perform Active Tuning along with the regular forward pass of the model in a fused computation step.
+Another concern lies in the applied tuning length and number of tuning cycles.
+In the presented experiments, we used up to 16 time steps with partially up to 30 tuning cycles.
+Additional ongoing research aims at reducing the resulting computational overhead.
+Ideally, Active Tuning will work reliably with a single update cycle over a tuning length of a very few time steps, which would allow to perform Active Tuning along with the regular forward pass of the model in a fused computation step.
 Additionally, we aim at applying Active Tuning to real-world denoising and forecasting challenges, including speech recognition and weather forecasting.